jackokring/www/README.md

 The script `flask-up.sh` starts the flask server.
 There is a task for this.
 Depending on the `DEBUG` variable in `config-env.sh` either the debug `http` or deploy `https` server is started.
 The `certbot-once.sh` creates the keys for the SSL port `443` server.
 Don't forget to change the `DOMAIN` variable in `config.py` as the domain will not be the same for you.
 It is used to locate the domain keys.

+# Bootstrap and Less

+The basic browser version of `.less` is available.
+A minified version of bootstrap is also served from a CDN.
+This makes easy HTML decoration, and cuts down on server loading.